High on a

 Vilemov.
 Through small scale solar, wind, and hydro

-power, the Akademie educates kids and adults about
+educates kids and adults

 renewable energy and climate change.
 The reaction has

-been incredibly positive from all groups, especially
+positive from all groups, especially

 the secondary school students.
-Many of them say
+Many of

 that the information provided by the Akademie is